We’ve all been there – standing in front of the bathroom mirror, skin radiating heat with that unmistakable tomato-tint.

 Hit with the sudden, searing realization that we probably shouldn’t have spent quite so much time frolicking unprotected in the sun, we wonder where it all went wrong.
 And while at the surface level it’s easy to laugh off sunburn, overexposure to the sun’s harmful ultraviolet rays can actually cause more damage than meets the eye.

-So in anticipation of our summer departure, we thought it best to share a few quick facts and helpful tips to keep all you future sailors and divers out there from turning into crispy red lobsters during your journey.
+So in anticipation of our summer departure, we thought it best to share a few quick sun protection tips and helpful facts to keep all you future sailors and divers out there from turning into crispy red lobsters during your journey.

 Reality check: You’re not wearing enough sunscreen.